VIDA-NYU/reprozip/docs/source/unpacking.rst

 Unpacking an Experiment in Linux
 ================================

-There are three main unpackers specific to Linux environments: *directory*, *chroot*, and *installpkgs*.
+There are three main unpackers specific to Linux environments: :ref:`directory <unpack-directory>`, :ref:`chroot <unpack-chroot>`, and :ref:`installpkgs <unpack-installpkgs>`.
 In the following, each of these unpackers are explained in detail.

+..  _unpack-directory:

 Running From a Directory
 ++++++++++++++++++++++++

 The *directory* unpacker (``reprounzip directory``) allows users to unpack the entire experiment (including library dependencies) in a single directory, and to reproduce the experiment directly from that directory.
-It does so by automatically setting up environment variables (e.g.: PATH, HOME, and LD_LIBRARY_PATH) that point the experiment execution to the created directory, which has the same structure as in the packing environment.
+It does so by automatically setting up environment variables (e.g.: ``PATH``, ``HOME``, and ``LD_LIBRARY_PATH``) that point the experiment execution to the created directory, which has the same structure as in the packing environment.

+Note however that, although this unpacker is easy to use and does not require any privilege on the reproducing machine, it is unreliable since the directory is not isolated in any way from the rest of the system; in particular, should the experiment use absolute paths, they will hit the host system instead.
+This is fine if the system has the required packages (see :ref:`unpack-installpkgs`), and the experiment's own files are addressed with relative paths.

 To create the directory where the execution will take place, users should use the command *setup*::